cityssm/tv-display-docs/realWorld/johnRhodes.md

 ```

 The above configuration alternates between displaying a clock and displaying an image list.
-Three different image lists are used.
-The image lists rely on `files.json` files
+Two different image lists are used.
-from the web server.
+- `image-list-rhodes` is for content specific to the location, and shown exclusively at the John Rhodes Community Centre.
+- `image-list-community-centres` is for content that is shown at multiple community centres.

+Each image list relies on a `files.json` file, which list the names of the files to display.

 ## How Is It Updated?